silenTKnight-sudo506/phishing-detector/README.md

 ### ⚡ Lightweight Architecture

-Designed as a small Flask application with a straightforward frontend, making it easy to run locally and modify.
+A small Flask application with a straightforward frontend, making it easy to run locally and modify.

 ### 🎨 Cybersecurity-Focused UI

-The interface uses a dark, security-oriented visual style with:
+The interface provides:

+- Dark cybersecurity-inspired design
 - Glassmorphism-inspired components
 - Responsive layout
 - High-contrast threat feedback